 Definitions.

-Air Source Heat Pump (ASHP) – Vapor compression heating and cooling equipment that uses the outdoor air as the heat source or sink for heat (see also Heat pump).
+Air Source Heat Pump (ASHP) – Vapor compression heating and cooling equipment that uses the outdoor air as the heat source or sink for heat (see also Heat Pump).

-Annual Fuel Utilization Efficiency (AFUE) –a measure of the efficiency of gas or oil fired furnaces and boilers calculated as the furnace heating energy output divided by fuel energy input.
+Annual Fuel Utilization Efficiency (AFUE) – A measure of the efficiency of gas or oil fired furnaces and boilers calculated as the furnace heating energy output divided by fuel energy input.
 AFUE does not include electrical energy for fans, or electronic ignition systems (see also Electric Auxiliary Energy).

-Approved – shall mean approved by an entity adopting and requiring the use of this Standard as a result of investigation and tests conducted by the entity or by reason of accepted principles or tests by nationally recognized organizations.
+Approved – Shall mean approved by an entity adopting and requiring the use of this Standard as a result of investigation and tests conducted by the entity or by reason of accepted principles or tests by nationally recognized organizations.

 Approved Hot Water Operational Control Device – A means of controlling the waste hot water in residences that is approved for use based on empirical test data and where the control effectiveness of the device is clearly labeled in terms of its overall reduction of operational waste hot water.

-Approved Rating Provider – An approved entity responsible for the certification of home energy raters working under its auspices and who is responsible for the quality assurance of such Certified Raters and for the quality assurance of home energy ratings produced by such home energy raters.
+Approved Rating Provider – An approved entity responsible for the approval of Approved Testers and Approved Inspectors and the certification of raters working under its auspices and who is responsible for the quality assurance of such Certified Raters and for the quality assurance of Energy Ratings produced by such Certified Raters.

-Approved Software Rating Tool – A computerized procedure that is approved for the purpose of conducting home energy ratings and calculating the annual energy consumption, annual energy costs and an Energy Rating Index for a home.
+Approved Software Rating Tool – A computerized procedure that is approved for the purpose of conducting Energy Ratings and calculating the annual energy consumption, annual energy costs and an Energy Rating Index for a home.

+Approved Inspector – An individual who, by virtue of training and examination, has demonstrated competence in the performance of on-site inspections in accordance with requirements of Appendix A and Appendix B and who has been approved by an Approved Rating Provider to conduct such tests.

-Approved Tester – An individual who, by virtue of training and examination, has demonstrated competence in the performance of on-site testing in accordance with requirements of Standard ANSI/RESNET/ICC 380-2016 or equivalent and who has been approved by an Approved Rating Provider to conduct such tests.
+Approved Tester – An individual who, by virtue of training and examination, has demonstrated competence in the performance of on-site testing in accordance with requirements of Standard ANSI/RESNET/ICC 380 and who has been approved by an Approved Rating Provider to conduct such tests.

+Attached Dwelling Unit – A Dwelling Unit sharing demising walls, floors, ceilings, or common corridors with another Dwelling Unit or Occupiable Space.

+Average Dwelling Unit Energy Rating Index – A single, composite Energy Rating Index substitute that can be used to represent the residential portions of a single building.
+This substitute is established by averaging the Energy Rating Index of each Dwelling Unit in the building and is calculated in accordance with Section 5.1.5.

-Auxiliary Electric Consumption – The annual auxiliary electrical energy consumption for a fossil fuel fired furnace, boiler or ground source heat pumps in kilowatt-hours per year.
+Auxiliary Electric Consumption – The annual auxiliary electrical energy consumption for a fossil fuel fired furnace, boiler or Ground Source Heat Pump in Kilowatt-Hours per year.

+Balanced Ventilation System (Balanced System) – One or more fans or systems that supply outdoor air and exhaust air at substantially equal rates.
+Balanced ventilation systems shall be designed and constructed to provide ventilation air directly from the outdoors to the Dwelling Unit.

 Baseline Existing Home Model – The original energy features and standard operating conditions of an existing home that is (or will be) subjected to improvements through a home energy efficiency retrofit.